Home | Browse Topics | Health & disability | Disability rights | Physical access to buildings

 Do buildings have to be accessible for disabled people?

-Building Act 2004, s 118
+Building Act 2004, s 118, sch 2

 No. Buildings do not all have to be accessible for disabled people.
 New Zealand’s current building code falls a long way short of the level of accessibility being pushed for by the disabled community.

 However, there are accessibility requirements for new buildings.
-When a new building is being built or an existing building is being altered, reasonable and adequate access must be included for people with disabilities who are likely to visit or work in the building.
-This means installing accessible lifts, car parking and toilets, and also things like lighting, signs and the type of floor.
+When a new public building is being built or an existing public building is being altered, reasonable and adequate access must be included for people with disabilities who are likely to visit or work in the building.
+This may mean installing accessible lifts, car parking and toilets, and also things like lighting, signs and the type of floor.
 The standard that must be met here is “reasonable and adequate,” and so it doesn’t necessarily require that everyone has access.

 Did this answer your question?